DuttaSushanta/credit-risk-default-prediction/README.md

 This repository contains all the code, data, and documents for the Credit Risk Prediction project.

+## Project Overview

+This project aims to develop machine learning models to predict loan status (default or non-default) using the Credit Risk dataset from Kaggle (https://www.kaggle.com/datasets/laotse/credit-risk-dataset).
+The project involves extensive exploratory data analysis (EDA), data preprocessing, and model evaluation to identify the most effective model.

 ## Weekly Work Plan

 ### Week 1: Data Understanding and Exploration